Academics

 Our core curriculum lays a strong foundation in Finance.
 Elective courses expand on this foundation and allow you to specialize your path of study.

-The MSF curriculum contains 31.5 total credits.
-These credits are comprised of 16.5 core credits.
-Once admitted, we recommend students make an appointment with an academic advisor to map out a course of study that will align with their needs and class schedules.
+The MSF curriculum consists of 30 total credits, including 16.5 core credits.
+We recommend students make an appointment with an academic advisor once admitted to map out a course of study that will align with their needs and class schedules.
 This will help ensure students are meeting key degree requirements while accomplishing their education goals.

 Core Courses